9cat/bitmonet/readme.txt

 == Description ==

-BitMonet is a smart microtransactions platform that enables digital content monetization with virtually zero transaction fees.
+BitMonet is an open-source microtransactions platform that enables digital content monetization with virtually zero transaction fees.

+BitMonet takes less than 30 seconds to set up, and a user can pay with Bitcoin, PayPal, Credit Cards, or just by tweeting an article.

 = Features include =
 1. Monetize per post, or offer time-metered subscription services (per hour or per day)
-2. Zero BitMonet transaction fees
-3. No account creation required for the user
-4. Set-up in less than 15 seconds
+2. Users can pay with Bitcoins, PayPal, Credit Cards, or by just Tweeting the article.
-5. Completely configurable: Customize the branding, color of the modal, number of free pieces of content
+3. Completely configurable: Customize the branding, color of the modal, number of free pieces of content
-6. Enable or disable monetization per post
+4. Enable or disable monetization per post
-7. Same day payouts in nearly 20 currencies
+5. Same day payouts in nearly 20 currencies
+6. Zero BitMonet transaction fees
+7. No account creation required for the user
+8. Set-up in less than 30 seconds

 = Featured in =
  * [TechCrunch](http://techcrunch.com/2013/08/30/bitmonet-monetizes-your-blog-through-the-power-of-bitcoin/)